 Power projection, maritime dominance -- they were concepts that Sylviane wouldn't have dreamed of using two years ago.
-But now, she spoke them with pride and confidence, hoping to impress her own father with her maturity and growth.
+But now, she spoke of them with pride and confidence, hoping to impress her own father with her maturity and growth.

-"Looks like the know-it-all hadn't taught everything after all," Geoffroi chuckled again.
+"Looks like the know-it-all hadn't taught you everything after all," Geoffroi chuckled again.
 "Don't worry.
 Father will gladly coach you once we get back.
 And the next time you meet Pascal you can make him envious at just how much you've outgrown him!"

 "Sylv, you know, you've been talking non-stop about Pascal ever since I picked you up."

 There was a tinge of sadness in her father's voice, and Sylviane felt her guilt instantly spike.
 She had been so engrossed in telling her father about everything she had experienced and learned that she had forgotten to ask about how he, or the rest of the family, was doing.

 Her sunny demeanor vanished in an instant.
 Within seconds, the gloomy clouds of dejection swept in as her gaze dropped to the carriage floor.